ZORAK69/Web-Development/README.md

 2. To modify the content, open the files in your text editor and make the necessary changes:

-a) index.html for the main structure
+a) index.html for the main structure.
-b) style.css for styling
+b) style.css for styling.
-c) scripts.js for JavaScript functionality
+c) scripts.js for JavaScript functionality.

 3. Add your **images** to the images folder and update the paths in the HTML file if needed.